learntheropes/whatsapp-nitro-server/README.md

 ### Endpoints

-- GET `/state/`:
+- GET `/state`:
 It returns the status of the server.
-'CONNECTED' means that the server is authenticated and ready to receive requests.
-Any other status means the opposite.
+If the property `state` is equal to `CONNECTED` means that the server is authenticated and ready to receive requests.
+Any other `state` means the opposite.

 - POST `/message/$PHONE_NUMBER`:
 To post a message send a `POST` request to this endpoint where `$PHONE_NUMBER` is the recipient of the message and the `message` property of the body is the content of the message to send.